mciver83/react-paint/README.md

 # Project Summary

-In this project, we will create a paint app that will allow us to practice passing data from one component to a child component via props, and update a parent components state from an event on a child component.
+In this project, we will create a paint app that will allow us to practice passing data from a parent component to a child component via props, and update a parent component's state from a child component.

-# Live Example

 ## Setup